2) The Mystery of The Ages

 Who are these angelic rulers and authorities in the heavenly realm?

-Paul refers to them again in Ephesians 6:12 “For we are not wrestling against flesh and blood (we are not dealing with physical opponents) but against the despotisms, the powers, against the world rulers of this present darkness, against the spirit forces of wickedness in the heavenly realm.”
+Paul refers to them again in Ephesians 6:12 “For we are not wrestling against flesh and blood (we are not dealing with physical opponents, human beings) but against the despotisms, the powers, against the world rulers of this present darkness, against the spirit forces of wickedness in the heavenly realm.”

-In other words, Paul’s job, and our job, is to teach everyone everywhere, through words and actions, that:
+Paul's elaboration of this mystery of God is that our job is to teach everyone everywhere, through words and actions, that:

 The church, the body of Christ, has been designed to defeat the work of the enemy in all areas.